The Best Overnight or Same Day Sourdough Discard Pancakes

 These Sourdough Pancakes are the perfect blend of tangy flavor, fluffy texture, and homestyle comfort.
 Whether you’re feeding a hungry family on a weekend morning or meal-prepping for busy weekdays, this recipe makes breakfast both simple and special.

-Once you’ve tried them, they’ll likely become your new favorite way to use up sourdough starter discard—and a tradition in your home just like they are in ours.
+Once you’ve tried them, they’ll likely become your new favorite way to use up sourdough discard—and a staple recipe in your home just like they are in ours.

 Similar Posts